IPSCs, what are they? And what is their potential?

 What are induced Pluripotent Stem Cells (iPSCs)?

-Introducing induced pluripotent stem cells (iPSCs) added a new dimension to the stem cell spectrum. iPSCs are generated from somatic cells, like skin cells, that have undergone genetic reprogramming to revert to a pluripotent state akin to embryonic stem cells.
+Introducing induced pluripotent stem cells added a new dimension to the stem cell spectrum. iPSCs are generated from somatic cells, like skin cells, that have undergone genetic reprogramming to revert to a pluripotent state akin to embryonic stem cells.
 Due to their adult somatic origin, iPSCs have sidestepped many of the ethical concerns tied to embryonic stem cell research.

 In summary, iPSCs emerged as a game-changer in stem cell research.
 By harnessing the potential of pluripotent cells and merging it with the patient-specific origin, they offer immense promise for therapeutic applications, disease modelling, and further scientific exploration.